lhagan/Open-in-Chrome/README.md

+**Note**: this project is no longer maintained and probably doesn't work in the latest version of macOS/Safari.

 # Open in Chrome

 Safari extension that opens the current page in Chrome.
 See [this post](http://daringfireball.net/2010/11/flash_free_and_cheating_with_google_chrome) by John Gruber for the "why" on this one.